-February 12, 2018 (Toronto, Ontario) – Elana Rabinovitch, Executive Director of the Scotiabank Giller Prize, today announced the five member jury panel for the 2018 Scotiabank Giller Prize.
-This year marks the 25th anniversary of the prize.
+January 28, 2019 – (Toronto, Ontario) – Elana Rabinovitch, Executive Director of the Scotiabank Giller Prize, today announced the five member jury panel for the 2019 Scotiabank Giller Prize.
+This year marks the 26th anniversary of the Prize.

-Images of the 2018 jurors are available for download on the media resources page.
+Images of the 2019 jurors are available on the media resources page.

-Rakuten Kobo has generously donated a Kobo Aura eReader to each member of the 2018 jury panel.
+Rakuten Kobo has generously donated a Kobo Aura Edition 2 eReader to each member of the 2019 jury panel.
 The Scotiabank Giller Prize requires publishers to provide digital copies of its submitted titles in addition to print books.

-This year’s longlist will be announced at a press event in St. John’s, Newfoundland on September 17 and the shortlist will be announced at a press event in Toronto on October 1.
-The finalists will be honoured and a winner named at a nationally televised black-tie dinner and awards ceremony in Toronto in November.
+This year’s longlist will be presented in St. John’s, Newfoundland in early September and the shortlist announced later in the same month at an event in Toronto.
+The winner is named at a nationally televised black-tie dinner and awards ceremony in Toronto in November.

 Submissions are now being accepted.
-The 2018 submission package, including new and updated rules and details, can be found at scotiabankgillerprize.ca/submissions The first submission deadline for books published between October 1, 2017 and February 28, 2018 are to be received by February 15, 2018.
+The 2019 submission package including updated details can be found at scotiabankgillerprize.ca/about/submissions.
+The first submission deadline for books published between October 1, 2018 and February 28, 2019 are to be received by February 15, 2019.

 About the Prize

-The Scotiabank Giller Prize strives to highlight the very best in Canadian fiction year after year.
-The prize awards $100,000 annually to the author of the best Canadian novel or short story collection published in English, and $10,000 to each of the finalists.
-The award is named in honour of the late literary journalist Doris Giller and was founded in 1994 by her husband, Toronto businessman Jack Rabinovitch, who passed away in August 2017.
+The Giller Prize, founded by Jack Rabinovitch in 1994, highlights the very best in Canadian fiction year after year.
+In 2005, the prize teamed up with Scotiabank who increased the winnings 4-fold.
+The Scotiabank Giller Prize now awards $100,000 annually to the author of the best Canadian novel or short story collection published in English, and $10,000 to each of the finalists.
+The award is named in honour of the late literary journalist Doris Giller by her husband Toronto businessman Jack Rabinovitch, who passed away in August 2017.

-Scotiabank is Canada’s international bank and a leading financial services provider in North America, Latin America, the Caribbean and Central America, and Asia-Pacific.
-We are dedicated to helping our 24 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
-With a team of more than 88,000 employees and assets of over $915 billion (as at October 31, 2017), Scotiabank trades on the Toronto (TSX: BNS) and New York Exchanges (NYSE: BNS).
-For more information, please visit www.scotiabank.com and follow us on Twitter @Scotiabank.
+Scotiabank is Canada’s international bank and a leading financial services provider in the Americas.
+We are dedicated to helping our more than 25 million customers become better off through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
+With a team of more than 97,000 employees and assets of $998 billion (as at October 31, 2018), Scotiabank trades on the Toronto Stock Exchange (TSX: BNS) and New York Stock Exchange (NYSE: BNS).
+For more information, please visit www.scotiabank.com and follow us on Twitter @ScotiabankViews.